holiday-jp/holiday_jp-swift/README.md

 This script converts the latest `holidays_detailed.yml` from the submodule to `Sources/HolidayJp/holidays_detailed.json`.

+It uses [yq](https://github.com/mikefarah/yq) to perform the YAML to JSON conversion.

 #### Automatically update submodule and sync holidays_detailed.json
 To automatically update the `holiday_jp` submodule to the latest release (the most recently published tag), and then sync and commit the updated `holidays_detailed.json`, use the following script: